-Liger – the largest cat in the world.
+Liger – the biggest cat in the world

 The liger is a hybrid cross between a male lion (Panthera leo) and a tigress (Panthera tigris).

 The tiglon is a hybrid cross between a male tiger (Panthera tigris) and a lioness (Panthera leo).